 We all have our own reasons for why we write, and many are essential to accomplishing our daily plans, not to mention achieving our dreams.

-NCTE acknowledges the support of the National Writing Project, the Teaching Channel, and The Learning Network of The New York Times, who are also collaborators on the National Day on Writing.
+NCTE acknowledges the support of the National Writing Project, National Novel Writing Month, the Teaching Channel, and the Learning Network of The New York Times, who are also collaborators on the National Day on Writing.